RetroYogi/a11y-language-switcher/README.md

 Modern, accessible language switcher for WordPress sites using the Polylang plugin.
 Provides a WCAG 2.1 AA compliant language switcher that works seamlessly with block-based themes and Full Site Editing.

-## The Problem
+## About This Plugin

-Polylang Free only provides language switchers for legacy navigation menus and widget blocks.
-If you're using a modern block-based theme with Full Site Editing, you need this plugin.
+I manage several multilingual websites for which I use Polylang Pro.
+But for some low-traffic sites, the free verson is definitely enough, except for one issue: Polylang Free only provides language switchers for the classic menu system and as a legacy widget block.
+If you're using a modern block-based theme with Full Site Editing, you're out of luck.
+Therefore, I've developed this free, accessible language switcher that works perfectly on WordPress sites using Polylang Free.

-Traditional language switchers also break when page slugs are translated:
-- French: `/services/`
-- English: `/en/digital-services/` (not `/en/services/`)

-This plugin uses Polylang's translation database to ensure correct URLs.
+This plugin uses Polylang's translation database to ensure correct URLs, even when page slugs are translated.

 ## Features